RedPointGlobal/redpoint-rpi/docs/secrets-management.md

 ### kubernetes Provider

-The CLI (`rpihelmcli secrets`) creates a Kubernetes Secret from your `.p8` file.
+The CLI (`rpihelmcli/setup.sh secrets`) creates a Kubernetes Secret from your `.p8` file.
 Configure the Snowflake section in your overrides:

 ```yaml
 databases: